SigfridoCorradi/metaRAG/README.md

 ## Prerequisites

-Before running the server, you need to have the following installed and configured:
+Before running metaRAG server, you need to have installed Ollama and the models:

 1.  **Ollama:** Download and install Ollama from [https://ollama.ai/download](https://ollama.ai/download).
 2.  **Ollama Models:** Pull the language models required by the application.
 The default configuration uses: